-If visiting Taipei for a gay festival or Pride weekend make sure to book well in advance.
-The popular gay-friendly hotels get booked up early for these events.
+If visiting Taipei for a gay festival or Pride weekend make sure to book well in advance, perhaps a few months ahead.
+Those popular gay-friendly hotels get booked up early for these events.

 Taipei is seen by some as the capital of gay rights in Asia, combining an exciting gay nightlife and community and a progressive approach to LGBT rights.
 Taiwan as a country is home to Asia’s most progressive legal protections for LGBT residents, with same-sex marriage legal.
 The law came into effect on 24 May 2019 and 526 same-sex couples got married on the first day they were legally allowed to do so.